gcbeltramini/jupyter/README.md

-# jupyter
+# Extensions for Jupyter / IPython notebook

-Extensions for Jupyter / IPython notebook
+To install the extensions, copy the files to folder `~/.jupyter/custom/`.